py-cs/nodejs2022Q4-service/README.md

 ## Logs

 With default settings (`.env.example`) `logs/` directory will be created in container and bind-mounted to `logs` directory in project folder.
 Error logs are stored inside `logs/errors` folder.
 Requests are marked with `-->` and written under DEBUG level.
 Responses are marked with `<--` and written under DEBUG level in case of successful operation and under WARN level if an error occured while processing request.
-Logging level can be configured in `.env` file from 1 (just errors) to 5 (all messages).
+Logging level can be configured in `.env` file from 0 (all messages) to 4 (just errors).
 Also hidding credentials (passwords and tokens) can be enabled in `.env`